 Look for common themes as you research the topic can help you figure out 3-7 main bullet points.
 These will be your subheads.
 If you can, write these first.
 Then you can fill in each main point with supporting details, sources, anecdotes and quotes.

-If you get stuck before you get started because you're trying to think of the most amazing intro ever written, it might help to write the body of your blog post first and save this for lat.
+If you get stuck before you get started because you’re trying to think of the most amazing intro ever written, it might help to write the body of your blog post first and save this for later.

 When I think about writing a great blog intro, I remember a journalism professor who taught me to be diligent about eliminating ‘throat clearing’ ledes.
 You’ve seen them plenty of times: the three-sentence intros that state the obvious without telling the reader why they invest any more time hearing what you have to say.